CMSgov/dpc-static-site/common/docsV1.md

 }
 ~~~

-### Add Patients to Group
+### Add patients to group

 Additions are handled through a custom $add operation on the /Group endpoint.
-This takes the members listed into a given resource and adds them to the existing Group.
+This takes the members listed into a given resource and adds them to the existing group.

 #### Request:
 <pre class="highlight"><code>POST /api/v1/Group/<span style="color: #045E87;">{Group.id}</span>/$add</code></pre>